Sam Bradford: 2010 season

 In Week 8 against the Carolina Panthers, Bradford completed 25 of 32 passes, two of them for touchdowns.
-In his first eight games, he scored eleven touchdowns, which tied an NFL record—held by Dan Marino, Peyton Manning, and Ben Roethlisberger—for over that span by a rookie since the AFL–NFL merger in 1970.
+In his first eight games, he scored eleven touchdowns, tying an NFL record—held by Dan Marino, Peyton Manning, and Ben Roethlisberger—for touchdowns by a rookie over that span since the 1970 AFL–NFL merger.
 Bradford went 3–2 as a starter in October, passing for 1,019 yards and 7 touchdowns against 3 interceptions.
-He was named the NFL's offensive rookie of the month.
+He was named the NFL's Offensive Rookie of the Month.

-During October and November, he established a record for most consecutive passes without an interception for a rookie (169), which ended with an interception by William Moore in a home game against the Atlanta Falcons on November 21.
-On November 28, 2010, against the Denver Broncos, Bradford became the first rookie in NFL history to pass for at least 300 yards and three touchdowns with no interceptions during a road victory.
+During October and November, he established a record for most consecutive passes without an interception for a rookie (169), which ended during the November 21 home game against the Atlanta Falcons with an interception by William Moore.
+On November 28, against the Denver Broncos, Bradford became the first rookie in NFL history to pass for at least 300 yards and three touchdowns with no interceptions during a road victory.
 He capped November by becoming the first rookie quarterback to win two consecutive Offensive Rookie of the Month awards.

 On December 26, Bradford surpassed Peyton Manning's record for most completed passes by an NFL rookie quarterback (326).
 Bradford finished the season with 354 completions out of 590 attempts, surpassing Manning's record of 575 for most attempts by an NFL rookie quarterback.
-Bradford became just the third rookie quarterback to start all 16 regular season games and pass over 3,000 passing yards, joining Peyton Manning and Matt Ryan.
+Bradford became just the third rookie quarterback to start all 16 regular season games and pass over 3,000 passing yards, joining Manning and Matt Ryan.
 He was named to the PFWA All-Rookie Team, becoming the fourth Rams quarterback to claim this award, joining Dieter Brock (1985), Jim Everett (1986), and Tony Banks.